Top 10 survival tips

 In the event of a plane crash or boat wreck, the very first thing any rescue party will do is follow the path of travel until they come across the vehicle itself.
 If you come down in the middle of the Canadian wilderness and walk several miles away from the wreck looking for “someone” then the rescue team will have no idea that you’ve done so and will have to try and retrace your steps when they find the wreckage.

-There have been countless situations where someone has walked away from their wreck and the rescue team have found it long before the actual survivors.
+There have been countless situations where someone has walked away from their wreck and the rescue team has found it long before the actual survivors.

 10) Prepare